tubemogul/puppet-maxscale/README.markdown

 Puppetlabs's apt module (if you want to install Maxscale APT repository) and stdlib to be in your modulepath.

-The module can be used out of the box directly, it just requires puppetlabs' apt module and its stdlib to be in your modulepath.
+The module can be used out of the box directly, it just requires puppetlabs' apt module and puppetlabs' stdlib to be in your modulepath.

 To install: